London Bridge Area Signalling Centre: London Bridge ASC

 At its height, the London Bridge ASC was one of the busiest signal boxes on the British Rail network, controlling trains from Charing Cross on the routes out to Kent through Greenwich, Lewisham, Grove Park, and to Norwood Junction.
 It controlled 47.3 mi of route, which is just over 147.8 mi of track.
 Open 24 hours a day throughout the year, it took a total of 60 signallers and 4 shift signalling managers to run the signalling centre.

 Closure

 Following resignalling work as part of the Thameslink Programme, the majority of the functions of the signal box were transferred to Three Bridges ROC (Regional Operating Centre) in 2014.

-In 2020, the last area signalled by the ASC (Hither Green to Grove Park) was transferred to Three Bridges ROC, with the London Bridge Area Signalling Centre operating its last day on the 24th July 2020.
+In 2020, the last area signalled by the ASC (Hither Green to Grove Park) was transferred to Three Bridges ROC, with the London Bridge Area Signalling Centre operating its last day on 24 July 2020.
 As of August 2020, Network Rail have decommissioned the signalling centre and are seeking new uses for the redundant building.